Sutton's Premier League final-day predictions v The National drummer Bryan Devendorf

 Aston Villa v Brighton

-Brighton's draw with Manchester City on Wednesday has already sealed their place in the Europa League but Aston Villa still have work to do and must match Tottenham's result at Leeds to secure a Europa Conference League spot.
+Brighton's draw with Manchester City on Wednesday has already sealed their place in the Europa League, but Aston Villa still have work to do.

+Villa must match Tottenham's result at Leeds and hope Brentford don't beat Manchester City to secure a Europa Conference League spot.

 Villa beat the Seagulls before the World Cup, just after Unai Emery took charge, but I am not sure they will get the better of Roberto de Zerbi's side again this time.